All About Healing Visualization And What You Need To Know

 Give this a shot.
 Think about a carefree day at the beach or your most recent trip for a few uninterrupted seconds.
 Perhaps you spent your days lounging on a towel in the sand, feeling the sun beat down, listening to the soothing sound of the waves, and feeling relaxed, content, and at peace.

 The only daily concern that occasionally entered your mind was what to have for dinner was far away.
-You may not be aware, but your body is currently reacting to this image.
+You may not be aware, but your body reacts to this image.
 Do your neck muscles feel a little looser and more relaxed?
 Has your face unintentionally started to smile?

 The things we think, dream or remember—good or bad—affect our physical selves at the cellular level.
 Many professional athletes and Olympic hopefuls employ this strategy; they visualize success to assist in achieving their objectives.